Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom (University of Pennsylvania Press, 2018).

 Co-editor with Christopher Cameron and Ashley Farmer, New Perspectives on the Black Intellectual Tradition (under contract, Northwestern University Press).

-Co-editor with Tiffany M. Gill, To Turn This Whole World Over: Black Women’s Internationalism in Historical Perspective (under review, University of Illinois Press).
+Co-editor with Tiffany M. Gill, To Turn This Whole World Over: Black Women and Internationalism (under contract, University of Illinois Press).

 Special Journal Issue

 Guest editor with Ula Y. Taylor and Asia Leeds, “Women, Gender Politics, and Pan-Africanism” in Women, Gender, and Families of Color (Fall 2016, Vol. 4, No. 2). [click here to download the introduction]

 Recent Journal Articles

 “‘[F]or the Rights of Dark People in Every Part of the World’: Pearl Sherrod, Black Internationalist Feminism, and Afro-Asian Politics during the 1930s,” Souls: A Critical Journal of Black Politics, Culture, and Society, Vol. 17, Nos.
 1-2 (June 2015): 90-112. [click here to download]

 “‘We Want to Set the World on Fire’: Black Nationalist Women and Diasporic Politics in the New Negro World, 1940-1944,” The Journal of Social History, Vol. 49, No. 1 (Fall 2015): 194-212. [click here to download]

 “‘Confraternity Among All Dark Races’: Mittie Maude Lena Gordon and the Practice of Black (Inter)nationalism in Chicago, 1932-1942,” Palimpsest: A Journal on Women, Gender, and the Black International, Vol. 5, Issue 2 (Fall 2016): 151-181. [click here to download]